 Twitter is mostly used by 25-34 year olds1.
 It is a live information platform best used for traffic updates, news and celebrity stories, politics, medical updates and awards.
 Twitter has a low character allowance of 280 words.
-This keeps it as a short and snappy place which lends to it being a live informative and often educational source.
-It can be a great place to chat directly with customers, putting out questions or information concerning your business.
+This keeps it short and snappy informative and often an educational source.
+It can be a great platform to chat directly with customers, putting out questions or information concerning your business.
 You can use it for keeping up with competition and connecting with similar businesses.

 LinkedIn users are mostly between 36 and 55 years old, with 34% between 36-45 and 37% between 46 and 55 years2.
 It is a professional platform where digital CVs are uploaded.
-These profiles can be perused by potential future employers/recruitment agents, and can be used to build your presence amongst your peers.
-LinkedIn is fast becoming the business equivalent of Facebook with posts on the rise and the introduction of stories still to come.
+These profiles can be perused by potential future employers/recruitment agents and can be used to build your presence amongst your peers.
+LinkedIn is fast becoming the business equivalent of Facebook with posts on the rise.
 Businesses and individuals will time posts relevant to current affairs and their business to gain a following.
 It also gives a business a chance to put content out to become a business leader in their field.
-LinkedIn can be a great place to build a professional and trustworthy presence.
 Be aware that users tend to prefer an informative voice rather than images of what you’ve had for your dinner.
-Sharing your business back story, wins, losses and new products or advice are all encouraged.
+Sharing your business back story wins, losses and new products or advice are all encouraged.
 LinkedIn is great for peer connections and B2B rather than B2C.

-Instagram users are 25-34 year old’s, with 18-24 year old’s on the increase.
+Instagram users are 25-34 years old, with 18-24 years old on the increase.
 If you have a business marketing to these ages, Instagram is a great place for your brand.
-Based on mainly imagery, consider how well you can represent your business through photography.
-Further elements of Instagram are storying, IGTV and Reels.
-These are all video and help you connect to your audience directly and build a community.
-It is a great place for subtle marketing but it does need constant work to keep your followers engaged.
-If you open an Instagram business account, you need a Facebook account to link it to so carefully consider whether you want to use Facebook as a marketing platform too.
+As it is a visual platform, consider how well you can represent your business through photography and videography.
+Reels and stories help you connect to your audience directly and build a community.
+Instagram is a great place for subtle marketing but it does need constant work to keep your followers engaged.
+When opening an Instagram business account, you need a Facebook account to link it to so carefully consider whether you want to use Facebook as a marketing platform too.
 Check out this guide for all the benefits of running a business on Instagram.